- Academic Integrity at Carleton

 - Special requests such as a deferral of an examination or assignment, a request for special consideration, or review of a grade (Registrar’s Office)

-Academic Integrity: An Instructor’s Guide is designed to help faculty understand student academic misconduct and to help encourage student academic integrity values.
+Academic Integrity: An Instructor’s Guide (PDF) is designed to help faculty understand student academic misconduct and to help encourage student academic integrity values.
 One of the strongest predictors of student academic integrity is the student’s relationship with faculty.